 In this course, you will learn how to create a ride-sharing application that incorporates an Angular front-end with a Django back-end in a Docker container.
 The focus of this course is real-time communication between client and server, and we'll be using Django Channels and Redis to send and receive JSON messages over an open WebSockets connection.

-Another important aspect of these lessons is test-driven development (TDD).
+Another important aspect of these chapters is test-driven development (TDD).
 Each step of the way, we will demonstrate how to test both the UI and the APIs.

 What will you build?

 A Django app.
 Configure user authentication and authorization with core Django.
 Coordinate two-way messaging with Django Channels and Redis.
 Construct a RESTful API with Django REST Framework.